 - ODA will only accept Ohio Recertification Forms for credit.

-- The original forms (white copy) must be returned via mail to ODA by the sponsor.
+- The original forms (white copy) must be returned via mail to ODA by the sponsor within 2 weeks of the program completion.

 - DO NOT email or submit photocopies of the forms.